Degree: Bachelor of Science (B.Sc.)

 • Robotics and Autonomous Systems

-• In the specialization subject, you can choose between three subject areas:
+• In the Specialization, you can choose between three subject areas:

-• Specialization in Mathematics for Computational and Data Science
+• Specialization Mathematics for Computational and Data Science

 Stays abroad